arkandias/geyser/README.md

 - Linux or macOS
 - Docker Engine 25.0 or later (with Docker Compose V2)
 - Port 443 must be accessible (HTTPS traffic)
-- A domain name with valid TLS certificates
+- A domain name with valid TLS certificates (follow [these instructions](config/acme-sh/README.md) to get one)

 #### Install Dependencies